 If you'd like to live in Peru after you get married, you can find the information that you need in steps for a marriage visa and getting a CE (resident permit).
 One tip to remember is that speaking Spanish will help you greatly.
 You'll be treated differently than if you speak English all the time, it'll help you assimilate, and you'll be able to communicate easier.
-If you're looking to learn Spanish, the two programmes I recommend are Synergy Spanish and Speak From Day 1.
+If you're looking to learn Spanish, the two programmes I recommend are Synergy Spanish and Fluent in 3 Months.

 Getting married in Peru can be a headache.
 It usually takes between 2-4 months if your documents are not in Spanish, less time if they're already in Spanish.
 If you’re in Lima, it'll probably take around 1-3 months because you'll have access to the Ministry of Foreign Affairs and the Official Translators.
 If you are marrying a foreigner, everything is the same except both of you have to go through the process for foreigners.

 All the documents that you use should have been issued within the last 90 days.
 If you can get them within the last 30 days that's even better.
 So you can't use your birth cert that you got when you were born.
 You have to have the County /Province Records Office issue you another birth cert or a certified true copy.
 It's pretty easy in the US to order birth certs, I'm not sure about other countries, so contact your embassy.
 Same goes for single certificates or divorce papers.

 Name changes are optional.
 If you change your name and get a new passport, you MUST transfer your visa from your old passport to your new passport.
 You cannot just simply leave on a completely new passport.
 The only exception would be for Peruvians.